Here's What You Need To Know About Germany's Election

 Smaller Political Parties In Germany Could Become Powerbrokers

-The one party that doesn't figure into any of these possible outcomes is the AfD — because all of the other parties have refused to form a coalition with it.
+The one party that doesn't figure into any of the outcomes is the AfD — because all of the other parties have refused to form a coalition with it.
 The right-wing party's presence will be felt in the Bundestag, though, with polls predicting it may become the third-strongest party in terms of voter share.

 Exit poll projections will be released on Sunday as polling stations close.
 An official, if provisional, result is expected during the course of the evening.
 But the work starts on Monday morning, when coalition negotiations begin.